groue/GRMustache/Guides/variable_tag_helpers.md

 NSString *rendering = [template renderObject:data];
 ```

 How can this work?
-Let's assume the core interface of our Movie and Person classes is already defined, and let's have them render themselves:
+GRMustache is written in Objective-C, not Ruby: there is no automagic rendering of an object with a partial, through some conversion from a class name to a partial name.

+No. We actually have our Movie and Person classes explicitly render themselves with the movie.mustache and person.mustache partials, with the code below.

+(Of course, you can write automagic code in your own application.)

 ```objc